 It’s how Cub Scout packs celebrate the anniversary of Scouting each February.
 The banquet is often the highlight of the Cub Scouting year.
 Pack parents and siblings join Cub Scouts and their leaders for an evening of fun and cheer.
 Most packs start planning at least two months in advance.

 Whether you splurge for catering or make everything from scratch, food should taste good.
 It should look good, too.
 Gabe Cole of Florida helped plan a banquet where all the food was colored blue or gold: blue chicken with yellow rice, blue potatoes with yellow gravy.
 “We even had blue green beans,” Cole says.
-“The boys still talk about it today.”
+“The Scouts still talk about it today.”

 Invite a magician, balloon artist or juggler to do his or her thing.
 Whatever you choose, make it interactive, says Carrie Setzkorn of Kansas.
 “Instead of just having him make a bunch of balloons to hand out, he taught the Cub Scouts the basics of balloon bending,” she says.
 “They each had a chance to make a dog.”
 And don’t forget about “passive entertainment” — a TV with a slideshow of pack events, or a Pinewood Derby track for just-for-fun races.